Tmuat/Visit-Kingston/README.md

 - As a user of this website I would like to be able to find information of places I can stay overnight in and around Kingston.
 - As a user of this website I would like to be able to find information about different attractions in and around Kingston.
 - As a user of this website I would like to be able to access more information about different venues/attractions (i.e. Links to external websites).
-- As a user of this website I woild like to be able to find and view locations on a map to allow me to plan my time in Kingston.
+- As a user of this website I would like to be able to find and view locations on a map to allow me to plan my time in Kingston.
 - As a user of this website I would like to be able to contact the makers of the website in case of any questions or suggestions.
 - As a user of this website I would like to be able to access the social media links of the website.